 In Zaire, after the Rwandan Patriotic Front’s July 1994 victory, those who committed genocide controlled the refugee camps and diverted large quantities of the food intended for refugees to sell to Tanzanian or Congolese merchants.
 That money allowed them to reconstitute their forces and resume their assault in Rwanda.

 We faced our own limits

-The Rwandan crisis was the starting point for a critical analysis of the performance of humanitarian organizations.
-It constituted a second wave in the professionalization of contemporary humanitarianism.
+The Rwandan crisis was the starting point for a critical analysis of the performance of humanitarian organisations.
+It constituted a second wave in the professionalisation of contemporary humanitarianism.
 We were all forced to confront these questions because the scale of the intervention, the large number of deaths and the severity of the situations placed us face-to-face with our own technical powerlessness.

 I look back with a profound sadness

 I am left with a great sadness because we lost a huge number of colleagues.
 We don’t know the exact number.
 Our offices were looted and our personnel lists were destroyed so it was impossible to get a precise count.
 However, we believe that at least 200 of our Rwandan colleagues were killed during the genocide.
 I still think that we could have done a better job to try to help them flee.
 We were so surprised by the breadth and radical nature of the events that we didn’t always do what was necessary as an institution to help our colleagues.
 I look back with a profound sadness.